nazariyv/blog/posts/necessary-sufficient.md

    $$ CC \Leftarrow RC $$

 3. **Being a red circle is sufficient for being a red shape**.
-This is the same implication:
+This is the same implication as in (1) above:

    $$ RC \Rightarrow RS $$